A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Origin of the precursor flare and extended emission, and comparison of BH-powered and HMNS-powered jets

 \subsection{Extended emission}

 Following the main hard burst, the softer EE phase commences.
 In both hybrid and all-BH scenarios, an accretion disk forms and is present at the time of the EE.
 Once the disk enters the MAD state, the jet power evolves in accordance with the mass accretion rate, $ P_j \sim t^{-2} $, similar to the observed temporal evolution of the EE decay.
 The preceding flat EE hump is thus generated by the constant power jet, just before the disk transitions to a MAD state.
 The EE may end once the disk is overheated after $ \sim 100\,\s $, and evaporates on this timescale \citep{Lu2023}.
-This evolution of a constant jet power followed by a $ t^{-2} $ decay for another order-of-magnitude in time naturally results in a comparable energy content between the \cbGRB prompt emission and the EE, as suggested by observations \citep{Kaneko2015}.
+This evolution of a constant jet power followed by a $ t^{-2} $ decay for another order of magnitude in time naturally results in a comparable energy content between the \cbGRB prompt emission and the EE, as suggested by observations \citep{Kaneko2015}.

-Any \cbGRB model must account for two observational constraints related to EE: (i) the EE is observed in $ \sim 25\%-75\% $ of \cbGRBs and is commonly found in \lbGRBs \citep{Norris2011,Kaneko2015,Kisaka2017}.
-Considering that all disks eventually transition to a MAD state where $ P_j \sim t^{-2} $, this correlation might be attributed to an observational bias if \lbGRBs exhibit brighter EE. (ii) The EE likely emerges $ \sim 10\,\s $ after the onset of the prompt emission.
+Any \cbGRB model must account for the reason why the EE likely emerges $ \sim 10\,\s $ after the onset of the prompt emission.
 This implies that if the EE follows a \sbGRB where $ T_{90} \ll 10\,\s $, there must be a quiescent period between the prompt and the EE phases \citep[e.g.,][]{Perley2009}.

-The all-BH scenario, which posits that both \cbGRB types are powered by BHs, encounters difficulties in explaining either of the constraints mentioned above: (i) If \sbGRBs are powered by BHs, then the \cbGRB duration would be determined by the disk mass, while the jet power would depend on the magnetic flux.
-Consequently, there would be no obvious correlation between the \cbGRB duration and jet power, and thus with the EE power.
-Therefore, the all-BH scenario does not explain the observed correlation between \lbGRBs and the EE. (ii) As described in \S\ref{sec:massive}, BHs launch jets with a constant power followed immediately by the EE decay once the disk transitions to a MAD state.
+The all-BH scenario, which posits that both \cbGRB types are powered by BHs, encounters difficulties in explaining this constraint.
+As described in \S\ref{sec:massive}, BHs launch jets with a constant power followed immediately by the EE decay once the disk transitions to a MAD state.
 Therefore, no quiescent times would be expected to emerge between the prompt emission and the EE phase.
+In the hybrid model, \sbGRBs are powered by HMNSs and the post-collapse BZ-jet generates the EE.
+The time between the HMNS collapse and the launch of the BZ-jet offers a natural explanation for the occurrence of the observed quiescent interval.